Explore this page:

-Nerve Block Treatment for Headache and Migraine
+Nerve Block Treatment for Headaches and Migraines

 Chronic headaches and migraines can be effectively treated with nerve block injections at the Headache, Migraine & Concussion Centre.
 These injections can reduce the frequency and severity of migraines, cluster and tension headaches, and can also be used to treat pain symptoms of related health conditions.